-The fast-paced project which has largely been completed over the summer break has comprised both refurbishment and new build works.
+This fast-paced project was largely constructed over the summer break and comprised both refurbishment and new build works.

-The main bulk of the works included full refurbishment of existing class rooms on the second and third floors of the building.
-We additionally carried out a full M&E strip out, and re-installation works.
-The project was carried out in a live environment with staff and students in close proximity regularly during works undertaken.
-Our team implemented a full logistics strategy to ensure maximum safety of everyone in the building, whilst also ensuring that building users were engaged throughout the works.
+The main bulk of the works included full refurbishment of existing class rooms on the second and third floors, and we additionally carried out a full M&E strip out and re-installation works.
+The live environment meant staff and students were in close proximity during parts of the scheme, so our team implemented a full logistics strategy to ensure maximum safety of everyone in the building.

-Our team were actively involved with the College’s faculty of Construction.
-We invited their students to site; attended their presentations; and judged their Construction awards.
+As a local SME ourselves, we committed to employing 100% of our Supply Chain from the Liverpool area, contributing to our wider CSR responsibility.
+As part of our student engagement our team were also involved with the College’s faculty of Construction.
+We invited their students to site, attended their presentations and judged their Construction Awards.